amarinderthind/CGRphylo/README.md

 <img src="https://github.com/amarinderthind/CGRphylo/assets/45668229/1cd61221-5475-4740-8296-b18b8246cd9e.png" width="1000" height="400">

 ##### Visualization of CGR plot
-CGRs for each sequence can be visualized by selecting the sequence. `cgrplot` function creates the 'x' and 'y' cordinates for each base pair (to plot on CRG plot).
+CGRs for each sequence can be visualized by selecting the sequence. `cgrplot` function creates the 'x' and 'y' coordinates for each base pair (to plot on CRG plot).

 ```
 source('cgrplot.r') ## Load CGR plot function